Skip to main content

 • monetization

-The monetization strategy of this game has been widely criticized, with many players labeling it a cash grab due to its high initial price combined with numerous microtransactions and loot boxes.
-Reviewers suggest that the game would be better suited as a free-to-play title supported by cosmetic microtransactions, as the current model feels exploitative and detracts from the overall experience.
-The presence of expensive cosmetic items and the perception of a lack of genuine gameplay value have led to significant dissatisfaction among players.
+The monetization strategy of the game has been widely criticized, with many reviewers labeling it a cash grab due to its high initial price combined with numerous microtransactions and loot boxes.
+Players feel that the game should have been free-to-play, supported by cosmetic microtransactions, rather than charging for a game that also includes expensive in-game purchases.
+Overall, the presence of microtransactions in a paid game has led to significant dissatisfaction, with calls for a reevaluation of the pricing model and monetization approach.

 • “The microtransactions are purely cosmetic and don't bother me in the slightest.”

-• “This game is not worth your time at all; it's a paid game with microtransactions and loot boxes for prizes, every modern trend that players hate was chased to make this half-assed battle royale gamemode.”
+• “This game is not worth your time at all; it's a paid game with microtransactions and loot boxes for prizes, every modern trend that players hate was chased to make this, half-assed battle royale gamemode, loot box rewards, microtransactions, day 1 DLC microtransactions, and intentionally slow unlocks in a paid game to make you pay more!”

 • music